featurehub-io/featurehub/sdks/dart/client-dart-sdk/README.md

 Whether this instant reaction is ideal for your application depends.
 For mobile and servers, the answer is usually yes, for Web the answer is often no as people don't expect that.

+Note below the hostUrl is the address of where FeatureHub is running, e.g. `http://locahost:8085` for the Party Server.
+The APIKey is the key from the Service Keys page.
+Please always ensure you choose a Server Evaluated Key (*not* a Client Evaluated key) otherwise your rollout strategies will not work.

 ````dart
 final _repository = ClientFeatureRepository();